ALib C++ Library

 • Hide technical details and secrets, by not only stopping the output but by also removing all textual strings from your executable or library that include debug messages.

-Automatic pruning assures furthermore, that the above stays true for all debug logging statements while all release logging statements remain in the code.
+Automatic pruning ensures furthermore, that the above stays true for all debug logging statements while all release logging statements remain in the code.
 Such remaining release logging might be deactivated initially and activated in case of runtime errors, external triggers, or other special events.

 Why are ALox log formats all US/English?

-Of-course the log content itself is unicode and hence supports your locale within your application.
-But the following is true: All configurable output of meta information is done in US/English locale.
+Of course the log content itself is unicode and hence supports your locale within your application.
+But the following is true: All configurable output of meta-information is done in US/English locale.
 There is no config option to change this.
-The reason is, that log output is really something that is not for a different audience than the software developers and here, US/English rules (just look at the keywords of your programming language).
-And we think that a maximum of compatibility (e.g. with other tools or within international teams) is guaranteed this way.
+The reason is that log output is really something that is not for a different audience than the software developers and here, US/English rules (just look at the keywords of your programming language).
+And we think that a maximum of compatibility (e.g., with other tools or within international teams) is guaranteed this way.

-If you absolutely want localized meta information, like logging the name of months in Finnish, you can extend ALox for that.
+If you absolutely want localized meta-information, like logging the name of months in Finnish, you can extend ALox for that.
 Here is how you do that!

 Why is ALox introducing a huge set of own "utility classes"?

 We would not say that ALox is "introducing" an own set of utility classes.
-ALox only builds upon such a set called ALib C++ Library .
+ALox only builds upon such a set called ALib C++ Library.

-So, it is rather the other way round: ALox is just one ALib Module of many others found in ALib .
+So, it is rather the other way round: ALox is just one ALib Module of many others found in ALib.
 The library can be compiled to a subset of those modules, so, if you are you exclusively interested in logging, other ALib Modules can be removed in a library compilation.
-Of-course, still, these ALib Modules that ALox depends on, need to be included.
+Of course, still, these ALib Modules that ALox depends on, need to be included.

 All about what is offered and how an customized ALib Distribution is built is found in the ALib Programmer's Manual.